Parallel-in-Time/pySDC/docs/contrib/02_continuous_integration.md

 # Continuous Integration in pySDC

 Any commit in `pySDC` are tested within by GitHub continuous integration (CI).
 You can see in in the [action panel](https://github.com/Parallel-in-Time/pySDC/actions) the tests for each branches.
-Those tests can be devided in two main categories : code linting and code testing.
+Those tests can be divided in two main categories : code linting and code testing.

 ## Code linting

-Code style linting is performed using [`black`](https://black.readthedocs.io/en/stable/) and [`flakeheaven`](https://flakeheaven.readthedocs.io/en/latest/) for code synthax checking.
+Code style linting is performed using [`black`](https://black.readthedocs.io/en/stable/) and [`flakeheaven`](https://flakeheaven.readthedocs.io/en/latest/) for code syntax checking.
 In particular, `black` is used to check compliance with (most of) [PEP-8 guidelines](https://peps.python.org/pep-0008/).

 Those tests are conducted for each commit (even for forks), but you can also run it locally in the root folder of `pySDC` before pushing any commit :